Treatment for abdominal scars causing lower back pain

 The tissues around the scar also develop some inflammation around the site.
 Initially cold packs can be used to reduce the inflammation but later on, heat packs are more beneficial to the mobilisation of the scar.
 The swelling and associated accumulation of fluid in the tissues can be treated with some targeted lymphatic drainage and also some dry bushing which helps to reduce this.
 The dry brushing can also be done at home on a daily basis.

-We offer physiotherapy sessions in our private treatment rooms or via Skype to teach you how to do the home treatments as described above.
+We offer physiotherapy sessions in our private treatment rooms or via Telehealth to teach you how to do the home treatments as described above.

 If you have had abdominal surgery in the past and are getting lower back pain, abdominal pain or having problems with your bowels, physiotherapy may be able to help reduce your symptoms and get you back to doing what you love doing.
 Contact the team at Graceville Physio today to book an appointment.